kivatmojo/ECON_104/Project_1/README.md

 <img width="487" alt="Screen Shot 2024-03-15 at 18 41 10" src="https://github.com/kivatmojo/econ_104/assets/137433466/69ffa6f2-35f1-4f95-8034-5df4c14ae7d8">

-In our project, we used spotify data to create a model that best predicts the number of streams a song will have based on its music characteristics and how many playlists and charts it lands in.
+In our project, we used Spotify data to create a model that best predicts the number of streams a song will have based on its music characteristics and how many playlists and charts it lands in.

 After doing a constant loop of cleaning and analyzing the data through data manipulations and visualizations, we ran that data and its regression through a series of tests to test for variable importance, heteroskedasticity, and model specification, then adjusted our model to be better fit through using FGLS and higher order terms in our model.
-Lastly, we used the resulting model and ran it on the AIC and BIC test for model selection, and it gave us the desired model for predicting streams.
+Lastly, we used the resulting model and ran it on the AIC and BIC tests for model selection, and it gave us the desired model for predicting streams.

-To evaluate our final model, we tested the model using k-Fold Cross Validation with k=10.
-The test concluded for our model to have an RMSE of 174,990.7 which means our model in average misses the likely number of streams a song has by 174,990.7 streams.
+To evaluate our final model, we tested the model using k-fold cross-validation with k=10.
+The test concluded that our model has an RMSE of 174,990.7 which means our model on average misses the likely number of streams a song has by 174,990.7 streams.

-We deem this to be reasonable considering our dataset has a lot of unmitigated outliers that scales up to 2 billion streams.
+We deem this to be reasonable considering our dataset has a lot of unmitigated outliers that scale up to 2 billion streams.

 Our final model to predict a song's number of streams is: $STREAMS = 129110.8402712 - 15378.0140630*ARTISTCOUNT + 94.0297995*SPOTIFYPLAYLISTS - 0.0016709*SPOTIFYPLAYLISTS^2 + 748.5154211*APPLEPLAYLISTS$

-This aligns with real-world theory where aside from virality, the biggest reason of a song's success is who the song is by and if it has features to reach a broader audience, and if the song is in people's personal playlists.
+This aligns with real-world theory where aside from virality, the biggest reason for a song's success is who the song is by if it has features to reach a broader audience, and if the song is in people's playlists.

-A note on playlists is that the behavior of playlists is an exponential function because the more a song is in a playlist, the more people find the song or hear of the song from a friend and then adding that song to their own playlists, and so on.
+A note on playlists is that the behavior of playlists is an exponential function because the more a song is in a playlist, the more people find the song or hear of the song from a friend and then add that song to their playlists, and so on.